Graphic courtesy of the exceptionally talented Tobias Lunchbreath.

 In light of my general run of luck when finding a steady diet of that which I love, at times I become adept at building a stock pile.
 I am almost used to the fact that anytime an item comes down the pipe for which I have a true, and intrinsic affinity, I end up procuring as many of them as I can.
 Cases in point of course being the WTB Deva saddles and my highly coveted collection of Rock Shox seat posts;

-This was a good thing as after five years of relentless abuse, it ends up looking like this;
+This was a good thing as after years of relentless abuse, it ended up looking like so;

 Which if it was a Fütbol fan, would resemble this;